📍 250 Stockport Road, Timperley, Altrincham

 Schistosomiasis is a waterborne disease primarily found in tropical and subtropical regions.
 It occurs when parasitic larvae penetrate human skin during activities like swimming or wading in contaminated water.
 Once inside the body, the parasites mature in the blood vessels, causing organ damage over time.
 Schistosomiasis is a leading cause of chronic illness in endemic areas, affecting millions of people worldwide.

-Sub-Saharan Africa, including countries like Nigeria, Tanzania, and KenyaParts of South America, the Caribbean, the Middle East, and Southeast Asia
+Sub-Saharan Africa, including countries like Nigeria, Tanzania, and KenyaParts of South America, the Caribbean, the Middle East, and South-East Asia

-Travelers engaging in freshwater activities such as swimming, bathing, or fishing in endemic regions are at risk.
+Travellers engaging in freshwater activities such as swimming, bathing, or fishing in endemic regions are at risk.
 Those visiting rural areas, working in agriculture, or spending extended periods near contaminated water sources face higher exposure.
 Proper preventive measures, including avoiding freshwater contact, are essential to reducing the risk.

 • Rash